 Coy is a graduate of the College of William and Mary in Williamsburg, Virginia where he studied Anthropology, Archaeology, and Latin.
 He did his graduate work at the University of Virginia in Charlottesville where he earned his Master’s Degree studying Media Anthropology.
 His thesis focused on the implications of a 24-hour news cycle pioneered by Ted Turner’s Cable News Network.

 Coy consults with businesses and non-profits to improve their message development and uses of all variety of media.
 He also conducts leadership training and workshops for corporations, non-profits, and the U.S. Government.

 An avid runner, bicyclist and swimmer, Coy completed his first full Ironman Triathlon in August 2012.

-He lives in Charlottesville and is the proud father of boy/girl twins, Whitman and Schuyler.
+Coy is a native of Atlanta, Georgia, grew up in Virginia, and lives in Charlottesville.
+He is the proud father of boy/girl twins, Whitman and Schuyler.

 You can CONTACT Coy by clicking on the email icon below.

 top photo by Jen Fariello.